Immigration policy of the second Trump administration: Deportation of immigrants

 Upon swearing in, Trump appointed Tom Homan to become the incoming "border czar" and direct the Immigration & Customs Enforcement (ICE).
 With the cooperation of the Department of Homeland Security, ICE began directing raids across the U.S., including major cities where large immigrant communities reside.
-The Trump administration eliminated the "sensitive locations" policy, allowing ICE to conduct arrests in places such as schools or churches.
+The administration eliminated the "sensitive locations" policy, allowing ICE to conduct arrests at courthouses, funerals, healthcare facilities, places of worship, public demonstrations, schools and weddings.
 Homan has been critical of U.S. citizens and others actively using their constitutional and legal rights, and of Americans sharing knowledge of their rights, framing it as "defiance", and said people knowing their rights was harmful to law enforcement activities.

 Dozens of deportees captured by ICE were aboard military aircraft, with some being reported to have been held on shackles whilst on flight.
 Many of the immigrants were deported without due process.
 The influx of mass deportations resulted in families and communities being disrupted, and contributed to a climate of fear and uncertainty among immigrant communities.

 On March 14, 2025, United States Attorney General Pam Bondi issued a directive allowing law enforcement officials to enter the homes of migrants without warrants.
 On March 22, Trump asked Bondi to retaliate against attorneys opposing the deportations, for what he called "frivolous, unreasonable and vexatious litigation".

-The Trump administration has claimed that around 140,000 people had been deported as of April 2025, though some estimates put the number at roughly half that amount.
-By June 10, 2025, the Department of Homeland Security told Time it had deported more than 207,000 migrants.

-Detention centers for deportees
+Detention

 Use of Guantanamo Bay

 On January 29, 2025, Trump ordered the preparation of the Guantanamo Bay detention camp to house tens of thousands of migrants.

 Within a month, hundreds of migrants had been transferred to Guantanamo.
 Most of them were swiftly transferred elsewhere, including 177 Venezuelans who arrived in Venezuela on February 20 after having been held at Guantanamo.

 On March 13, a spokesperson for the US Southern Command confirmed that no migrants were currently being held at Guantanamo.
 By early April several dozen migrants "on final orders supposedly to head to their final destination" were being temporarily held at Guantanamo, including Nicaraguans who had been added to a deportation flight originating in Louisiana.
 The estimates were by the end of March that fewer than 400 detainees had been sent to the base.